June 11, 2008 .

 The 30th edition of the California Special Education Programs Composite of Laws does not contain these new changes.
 However, the amended Title 5 sections have been updated in the

-Special Education Division's searchable database (Note, the preceding Web site is no longer valid and has been replaced on 15-Jun-2012) Laws and Regulations: California Special Education and Related Laws.
+Special Education Division's searchable database [Note, the preceding Web site is no longer valid and has been replaced on 15-Jun-2012] Laws and Regulations: California Special Education and Related Laws.
+[Note, the preceding information is no longer valid.]

 SELPA and SEACO Directors are responsible for notifying all pertinent district staff of this change to the California Code of Regulations.